Gelation in cluster coagulation processes: Abstract

 \section{Abstract}

 {We consider the problem of gelation in the cluster coagulation model introduced by Norris [\textit{Comm.
 Math.
 Phys.}, 209(2):407-435 (2000)], where pairs of clusters of types $(x,y)$ taking values in a measure space $E$, merge to form a new particle of type $z\in E$ according to a transition kernel $K(x,y, \mathrm{d} z)$.
-This model possesses enough generality to accommodate inhomogenieties in the evolution of clusters, including variations in their shape or spatial distribution.
-We derive general, sufficient criteria for stochastic gelation and strong gelation in this model.
-As particular cases, we extend results related to the classical Marcus--Lushnikov coagulation process, showing that reasonable `homogenous' coagulation processes with exponent $\gamma>1$ yield gelation; and also, coagulation processes with kernel $\bar{K}(m,n)~\geq~(m \wedge n) \log{(m \wedge n)}^{3 +\epsilon}$ for $\epsilon>0$.
-Finally, we use coupling arguments with inhomogeneous random graphs to deduce sufficient criterion for strong gelation (the emergence of a particle of size $O(N)$).\\ }
+This model possesses enough generality to accommodate inhomogeneities in the evolution of clusters, including variations in their shape or spatial distribution.
+We derive general, sufficient criteria for stochastic gelation in this model.
+As particular cases, we extend results related to the classical Marcus--Lushnikov coagulation process, showing that reasonable `homogenous' coagulation processes with exponent $\gamma>1$ yield gelation; and also, coagulation processes with kernel $\bar{K}(m,n)~\geq~(m \wedge n) \log{(m \wedge n)}^{3 +\epsilon}$ for $\epsilon>0$.\\ }

 \\ {\bf Keywords:} Cluster coagulation, Marcus--Lushnikov process, stochastic gelation, strong gelation, inhomogeneous random graphs. \\\\ {\bf AMS Subject Classification 2010:} 60K35, 82C22, 05C90.